herberthenrique/herberthenrique.github.io/_data/blog/hello-world.md

 My name is Herbert and I try to write code for humans for more than 10 years now. 👨‍💻 Everyday, in some way, I'm helping people and solving problems.

-That's why I work as software engineer and frontend lead at [@SumUp](https://twitter.com/sumupeng), empowering small businesses across the world.
+That's why I work as Engineer Manager at [@SumUp](https://twitter.com/sumupeng), empowering small businesses across the world.

 Also, I love javascript, functional programming and terrible jokes 🤷‍♂️